Sepik virus

-Sepik virus (SEPV) is an arthropod-borne virus (arbovirus) of the genus Flavivirus and family Flaviviridae.
+Sepik virus (SEPV) is an arthropod-borne virus (arbovirus) of the genus Orthoflavivirus and family Flaviviridae.
 Flaviviridae is one of the most well characterized viral families, as it contains many well-known viruses that cause diseases that have become very prevalent in the world, like Dengue virus.
-The genus Flavivirus is one of the largest viral genera and encompasses over 50 viral species, including tick and mosquito borne viruses like Yellow fever virus and West Nile virus.
+The genus Orthoflavivirus is one of the largest viral genera and encompasses over 50 viral species, including tick and mosquito borne viruses like Yellow fever virus and West Nile virus.
 Sepik virus is much less well known and has not been as well-classified as other viruses because it has not been known of for very long.
 Sepik virus was first isolated in 1966 from the mosquito Mansonia septempunctata, and it derives its name from the Sepik River area in Papua New Guinea, where it was first found.
 The geographic range of Sepik virus is limited to Papua New Guinea, due to its isolation.